equibles/stocks-javascript/docs/FundamentalsApi.md

 let year = 56; // Number | The year of the report.
 let fiscalPeriod = new EquiblesStocks.FiscalPeriod(); // FiscalPeriod | The fiscal period of the report. let opts = {
   'page': 1, // Number | The number of the page to request.
-Default: 1.
   'pageSize': 50 // Number | The number of elements in each page.
 Max value: 50.
-Default: 50.
 };
 apiInstance.financialReports(fullTicker, year, fiscalPeriod, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);